Dionysus in the Agora

 The story of Greek civilization is really the story of two cultures colliding and synthesizing.
 Long before the city-states as we know them, the Mediterranean was home to sophisticated tribal societies that worshipped the ancient ecological gods — the Great Goddess of the Mountain and her wild, shape-shifting consort who was said to die and be reborn with the turning seasons.

-Consider the island of Crete – where from about 2700–1100 BCE, the Minoan civilization had created something remarkable: a complex society apparently without warfare, defensive walls, or warrior kings.
-While limited archaeological evidence makes confident claims about Minoan culture speculative – we still haven’t translated the Minoan script – their art shows us a world of ritual celebration: young gymnastic dancers, nude and unarmed, leaping over charging bulls in death-defying ceremonies, priestesses dressed only in serpents, long processions of beautifully ornamented revelers winding through flower-filled landscapes, wild sacred ritual dances.1
+Consider the island of Crete – where from about 2700–1100 BCE, the Minoan civilization had created something remarkable: a complex society with little warfare, no defensive walls, and no evidence of warrior kings.
+While limited archaeological evidence – as usual – makes certain claims about Minoan culture speculative, and we still haven’t translated the Minoan script, their art portrays not battles but a world of ritual celebration: graceful young men, naked and weaponless, vault over charging bulls in death-defying gymnastics while ritual priestesses dressed only in serpents undulate in long processions through flower-filled landscapes toward ornate ceremonial wilderness dances.1

 The Mycenaeans and the Rise of Athens

 Starting around 1450 BCE, the participatory-ecological world of the Mediterranean began to splinter under pressure from the north.
-What form do you think that pressure might have taken?
-Think back to what you’ve already learned.
+What form did this pressure take?
+Think back to previous chapters.

-If you recollected waves of migration from Central Asia, well done.
-Like their Aryan cousins who had spread across most of India, the Indo-Europeans were chariot-riding, sky-god worshipping clans who imposed a hierarchical warrior culture over the older indigenous traditions of the regions they conquered.
-The resulting fusion-culture was, in this case, called the Myceaneans.2
+If Central Asia came to mind, well done.
+The same Indo-European Migrations that brought the Aryans to India brought their similarly chariot-riding, sky-god worshipping cousin-clans to Greece, where they similarly imposed a hierarchical warrior culture over the indigenous traditions of the regions they conquered.
+The resulting fusion was, in this case, called the Myceaneans.2

-The Mycenaeans didn't destroy the old gods entirely – that would have been very difficult.
-But they marginalized them, pushing the fertile goddess and her dancing god to the countryside, into the wild mountains and rural festivals – places where the old-fashioned traditional peasants would continue to remember the ancients ways for thousands of years.3 Indeed, as I detailed in my own doctoral research, When God Was Green and Dancing (available online), these same ancient traditions were still fully active in many towns and villages when James Frazer went about studying country rituals and folklore in the 1800s – in fact, that wild dancing god kept strangely appearing as a man’s leaf-covered face carved into the very woodwork and stonework of the Catholic Churches built throughout Europe.4 Those spiraling (recursive) vines of irrepressible nature just didn’t seem willing to die.
+The Mycenaeans didn't destroy the older indigenous gods entirely.
+That would have been very difficult.
+But they marginalized them politically and religiously, pushing the fertile goddess and her dancing consort to the countryside, into the wild mountains and rural festivals – where the old-fashioned country people would continue to remember those ancients ways for thousands of years.3 As I detailed in my own doctoral research, When God Was Green and Dancing, these same ancient traditions were still fully active in many towns and villages when James Frazer began studying country rituals and folklore in the 1800s.
+In fact, as Frazer strangely discovered, that same wild dancing god kept appearing unexpectedly as a man’s leaf-covered face carved into the very woodwork and stonework of the Catholic Churches built throughout Christian Europe.4 Those spiraling (recursive) vines of irrepressible nature have never seemed willing to die.

-But as early as Mycenean Greece, the center of power in human society had begun to shift away from the ancient nature traditions and toward a new kind of temple: that of the polis – the new walled cities ruled by the descendants of the Indo-European conquerors: the Mycenean warrior-aristocracy.
-Much like ancient Sumer with its new warlord-kings, much like India with its new elite castes of rajputs (warrior-kings) and brahmins (ritual priests), the Mycenean cities were ruled by warrior-chiefs called basilei, and their new chief gods were not the nature deities but the sky god Zeus and his Olympian pantheon — a more rational, hierarchical, and male-dominated cosmic order, which blessed kings and generals rather than ecological festivals of seasonal renewal.
-The wild gods were never quite forgotten nor removed – but they were marginalized: a bit too wild, a bit too free, a bit too heretical to the order and obedience of the warrior-kings and the realms they sought to control.
+But as early as Mycenean Greece, the center of power in human society had begun to shift away from the ancient nature traditions and toward a new kind of temple: that of the polis – the walled cities ruled by the descendants of the Indo-European conquerors: the Indo-European descended warrior-aristocracy.
+Much like ancient Sumer where the walled city first rose, much like India with its new elite castes of rajputs (warrior-kings) and brahmins (ritual priests), the Mycenean cities were similarly ruled by warrior-chiefs called basilei, and their new chief gods were not the nature deities of the old world but the sky god Zeus and his new Olympian pantheon.
+This was the beginning of a more rational, hierarchical, and male-dominated cosmic order, which blessed kings and generals rather than ecological festivals of seasonal renewal.
+The wild gods were never quite forgotten nor removed – but they were marginalized, for they were too wild, too free, too heretical to the order of the warrior-kings and the realms they had conquered and now sought to tame and control.

 Dionysus, Democracy, and Participatory Theater

-So, the fertility goddess and the wild dancing god were marginalized to the sidelines – where they stayed for many centuries as Myceneans fought each other and their neighbors for land and dominance.
+So, the fertility goddess and the wild dancing god were marginalized to the sidelines – where they stayed for many centuries as the Mycenaeans fought each other and their neighbors for land and dominance.

 Centuries passed this way.
-But then, around 500 BCE – that is, right at the height of the Axial Age – something very strange began to happen in Greek city-state called Athens.
-A number of opportunities and innovations began to come together at the same time, creating an extraordinary confluence that is still affecting the world now, 2600 years later.
+But around 500 BCE – that is, right at the height of the Axial Age – something strange began to happen in the Greek city-state called Athens.
+A number of opportunities and innovations began to come together at the same time, creating an extraordinary confluence that is still affecting the world today, 2600 years later.

-Partly, this was political.
-Athens went through an internal revolution, ridding itself of the old standard of Mycenean kingship and replacing this with the world’s first legal democracy – which means, literally "rule by the people."
-In practice, this was only the adult males of direct Athenian descent – not their wives and not their slaves, of which they had many.
-However, this was nevertheless the most distributed form of governance that the world had seen within a formal state and written law (some tribes, no doubt, had been practicing various kinds of democracy within their oral traditions since long before history began).
+Partly, the confluence was political.
+Athens went through an internal revolution, ridding itself of the old standard of Mycenaean kingship and replacing it with the world’s first recorded lawful democracy – literally "rule by the people."
+In practice, “the people” meant only the adult males of direct Athenian descent: not their wives nor their slaves, of which they had many.
+However, this was nevertheless the most distributed form of governance that the world had seen as the written law of a formal state (some tribes, no doubt, had been practicing various kinds of “council democracy” since long before history began).

-His name, in Greece, was Dionysius – and The Great Dionysia was held in his name.
-It would soon become an annual event in which not only Athens but a huge percentage of the entire surrounding region came together in a single massive 3-day festival to watch tragedies and comedies performed, to drink wine and sing along (the comedies were musicals), to consider the deepest questions of human existence through the performances and the conversations and debates that surrounded them, and to forge a collective identity as an Athenian people.
-Keep in mind that Athens had originally been a relatively small town – a single tribe, you might say.
-But by the time of the Athenian Golden Age – that is, Classical Athens – it had grown to be a multi-cultural, multi-lingual, multi-tribal empire.
+His name, in Greece, had become Dionysius – and The Great Dionysia was formedin his honor.
+This festival would soon shape up to be an annual event in which not only Athens proper but a large proportion of the entire populace of the surrounding region came together in a single massive 3-day celebration to drink wine, watch the year’s tragedies and comedies, sing along (the plays were musicals), consider the deepest questions of human existence throughout the performances and the debates that surrounded them (for the event was also a dramatic competition), and to forge a collective identity as the Athenian people.
+One must keep in mind that Athens had originally been a relatively small town – a tribe; but by the time of the Athenian Golden Age, Classical Athens had grown to be a multi-cultural, multi-lingual, multi-tribal empire.
 The Great Dionysia was not only entertainment.
 It was the glue of the Athenian cultural identity and state.7

-Stories are powerful – but Athens had discovered something even new.
-Multicultural dialogue.
-The Athenian rulers had given up on crafting a single story, a “state narrative,” to force upon the people.
-Instead, they allowed many stories to be told in the form the 3-day theatrical competition.
-Ultimately, judges chose the best comedy and best tragedy of the year, and awarded the playwrights accordingly.
-In the process, citizens of Athens and all the surrounding territories made their voices heard.
-In fact, at the end of the festival, the tributary states all ceremonially offered their annual tributes to the Athenian government: an economic binding to match the cultural binding.
+Stories are powerful – but Athens had discovered something even more powerful: meta-narrative, one might call it, on the foundation of ritual theater as multicultural dialogue.
+The Athenian rulers had given up on crafting a single story that could hold all the members of their collective.
+Instead, the Dionysia allowed many stories to be told in a ritual container – one symbolized literally by the bowl-like amphitheater that “held” all the voices and perspectives together for three intensive and dramatic days.
+In the process, citizens of Athens and all the surrounding territories made their voices heard – and indeed, at the end of the festival, the tributary states ceremonially offered their annual tribute to the Athenian government: an economic binding to match the braiding of cultures.

 Powerful ritual has always been key to tying a tribe together.
-Since ancient prehistory, collective ritual experiences gave communities a way to enter into a shared identity through dramatic catharsis — the purging of emotion and creation of identity through shared storytelling.
+Since prehistory, collective ritual experiences have given communities a way to enter into shared identity through dramatic catharsis — the purging of emotion and the creation of identity through experiential group storytelling.

 What is not usually recognized is the relationship between the participatory ritual of theater and the birth of democracy in Classical Athens.
-But of course, it is no coincidence that democracy and theater were born hand-in-hand.
-Theater was democracy in ritual form: citizens gathering to witness and process the fundamental tensions of human life together — justice versus mercy, desire versus duty, mortality versus heroism.
-The old participatory-ecological consciousness had a new expression, not in the wilderness of nature, bit in the wilderness of culture: the wild dance of myths, dreams, and ideas in the hearts of an increasingly recursive human civilization.8
+It is generally assumed to be a coincidence that democracy and theater were born hand-in-hand.
+On the contrary, I suggest that theater was democracy in ritual form: citizens gathering to witness and collectively digest the fundamental tensions of human life together — this was catharsis: the experiential integration of the irreconcilable polarities of justice versus mercy, desire versus duty, mortality versus heroism.
+The old participatory-ecological consciousness had found a new expression – not in the wilderness of nature, but in the equivalent wilderness of culture, in the wild dance of myths, dreams, and ideas of an increasingly recursive human civilization.8

 The Phoenicians and the Alphabet

-While all of this was happening, another cultural development had been quietly unfolding in private rooms where the most educated of the Athenians had been quietly developing a transformative cultural technology of their own: the Greek alphabet.
-But they didn’t invent this from scratch, and to understand it properly, we need to go back to their literary predecessors, the Phoenicians.
+At the same time, a parallel cultural development had been unfolding in more private rooms where the most educated Athenians had been quietly developing another transformative cultural technology: the Greek alphabet.
+They didn’t, however, invent this alphabet from scratch – and to understand it properly, one must revert to their literary predecessors, the Phoenicians.

-The Phoenicians were great merchants and seafarers who had dominated the ancient Mediterranean for a thousand years before the Mycenean age, and around 1200 BCE, in order facilitate communications and record-keeping across their far-flung naval empire, they had developed something new: a phonetic alphabet.
+The Phoenicians were the great merchants and seafarers of the ancient Mediterranean, who had dominated the trade of the region for a thousand years before the Mycenaean age.
+Around 1200 BCE, in order to facilitate communications and record-keeping across their far-flung naval empire, they had developed something new: a phonetic alphabet

 The disadvantage is this: Have you ever watched a child struggle to learn their “ABCs”?
 Now imagine that there were thousands of unique letters in the alphabet, and that to read or write, a child would have to learn all of them.
 No wonder scribes were a professional class, akin to lawyers or accountants!
-Remember the aforementioned civil service exams in China?
+Remember the Chinese civil service exams of the last chapter?
 A very large part of those exams was demonstrating mastery of tens of thousands of Chinese characters (hanzi).
-Most of the rest was demonstrating understanding of the Confucian philosophy and literary classics built from those characters.
+Most of the rest was demonstrating understanding of the Confucian philosophy and literature built from those characters.

-The creation of the phonetic alphabet by the Phoenecians made literacy far more accessible.
-This is not to say that everyone suddenly learned to read and write – but literacy rates rose.
-Furthermore, the phonetic symbols opened up another possibility: a culture with no written language could learn the phonetic symbols and apply it to their own language, creating their own modified version of the alphabet.
-Indeed, this is what happened: the Phoenician alphabet became a seed technology, branching into new forms.
+The creation of the phonetic alphabet made literacy far more accessible for the Phoenicians and their copy-cats.
+This is not to say that suddenly everyone learned to read and write – but literacy rates began to rise.
+Furthermore, the phonetic symbols opened up another possibility: a culture with no written language could learn the phonetic symbols and apply it to their own language relatively easily, creating a modified version of the alphabet.
+Thus the Phoenician alphabet became a seed technology, branching into new forms – including that of the Greeks.

 Greek merchants adapted the alphabet from their Phoneician trading partners around 800 BCE, adding vowels to create the system that would eventually evolve into the Roman alphabet and, one day, our own.
-While the masses remained illiterate, it was now possible for a new class of literature intellectuals and creatives to begin writing and reading each others’ work.9 This would be rare – it would be found only in certain flourishing cultural hubs.
-One such hub would turn out to be Classical Athens.
+While the masses remained illiterate, it was now possible for a new class of literate intellectuals and creatives to begin writing and reading each others’ work.9 The birth of such centers of literacy was of course at first rare – it would only be found in certain flourishing cultural hubs.
+One of the first such hubs, of course, would be Classical Athens.

 Socrates → Plato → Aristotle (c.
 470–322 BCE, Greece)

-It was in this context — participatory democracy meets Dionysian theater meets increasingly widespread literacy — that philosophy was born.
-Socrates (470–399 BCE) embodied the transition perfectly: he was an oral teacher who couldn't read, wandering the agora (marketplace), publicly confronting his fellow citizens of Athens with probing questions about life, morality, thought, democracy, spirit, and reality itself.10
+It was in this context – participatory democracy meets Dionysian theater meets increasingly widespread literacy – that philosophy was born.
+Socrates (470–399 BCE) embodied this transition perfectly: he was an oral teacher who couldn't read, wandering the agora (marketplace), publicly confronting his fellow citizens of Athens with provocative (and irritating) questions about their lives, morality, thought, democracy, spirit, and the nature of reality itself.10

-Socrates was not precisely popular with the general public.
-He jokingly referred to himself as a gadfly – an irritating, buzzing, biting insect – but his intention was not simply to be irritating, it was to irritate others into waking up.
-We can recollect our earlier discussion of the relationship between heretics and the inertia of the societies they are trying to change.
-Socrates had accepted that the gift of his unique genius meant that his society would never fully appreciate his presence – and he laughingly embraced that fact.
-For Socrates, this didn’t really feel like a choice – as he described it, there was a daemon, an inner spirit, that lived with him, that gave him his genius, that guided his efforts to advance his civilization beyond their current limits.
+Socrates was not very popular with the general public.
+He knew this, and jokingly referred to himself as a gadfly – an irritating, buzzing, biting insect – but his intention was not to be irritating per se, but more specifically to irritate others into waking up.
+One may recollect our earlier discussion of the relationship between heretics and the inertia of societies that are resistant to change.
+Socrates had long accepted that the gift of his unique genius meant that his society would never fully appreciate his presence – and he laughingly embraced the fact.
+For Socrates, there wasn’t much of a choice in the matter; as he described it, a daemon or inner spirit lived within him, giving him both his genius and his compulsion to advance his civilization beyond its current limits.

 What’s particularly interesting about Socrates is how he achieved this: his method.
-Unlike most great spiritual or intellectual teachers – unlike the Buddha or Confucius or even Laozi – Socrates did not primarily lecture or teach his ideas.
-He stimulated dialogue.
+Unlike most great spiritual or intellectual teachers – unlike the Buddha or Confucius or even Laozi – Socrates did not primarily lecture about his ideas.
+Instead, he stimulated dialogue.
 He asked questions.
-He kept pressing on unresolved tensions until others began to think for themselves and to realize their own assumptions.
-This is what made his fellow citizens so uncomfortable.
-Through open and nonviolent inquiry, Socrates precisely revealed their inner confusions and hypocrasies.
+He kept pressing on unresolved tensions until others began to think for themselves and to face their own assumptions.
+This is precisely what made his fellow citizens of Athens so uncomfortable.
+Through open and nonviolent inquiry, Socrates revealed peoples’ inner confusions and hypocrasies.

-While this made him unpopular among the more conservative elements of Athens, he was nevertheless appreciated by a substantial subculture that enjoyed and saw the value in opening the mind beyond its current limits.
-Interestingly, it was young people – what we would call teenagers – who were particularly drawn to this possibility.
-In fact, many of the aristocratic (upper class) young men of Athens began to orbit Socrates, to laugh and talk with him and each other under his guidance, to develop disciplined inquiry and critical thinking for themselves, to enter deeper intellectual recursion.
+While this made him unpopular among the more conservative elements of Athens, he was greatly appreciated by a growing subculture that saw value in opening minds beyond their current limits.
+Interestingly, it was young people – what we would call teenagers – who were particularly drawn to this move.
+In fact, many of the upper class aristocratic young men of Athens began to move in Socrates’ orbit, to laugh and talk with him and each other under his mentorship, to develop disciplined inquiry and critical thinking for themselves, and to enter deeper intellectual recursion.

 As Socrates frequently said, the most important thing was to “Know Thyself.”
-He didn’t demand obedience.
+He didn’t ask for obedience.
 He didn’t expect conformity.
-Instead, he hosted open dialogues – and his students were the future leaders of the city.
-Even though Socrates himself couldn’t read or write, he drove a transformation in culture and thought that would become the origins of the Western intellectual tradition.
+Instead, he hosted dialogues and played within him – but his students were the future leaders of the city.
+Even though Socrates himself couldn’t read or write, he drove a transformation in culture and thought that would in fact become the origins of the Western intellectual tradition.

-Tragically, the Athenians eventually got so fed up with Socrates’ constant mirroring and questioning that they decided to kill their own greatest teacher.
-They accused him of corrupting the youth – and while many citizens protested, most especially his students and former students, the Athenian democracy worked on a simple majority vote and the majority didn’t like how the clever, ugly, and non-conforming old man made them feel.
-Socrates was sentenced to drink the poison hemlock, which he did without complaint, saying: “I would rather die here in my city, sentenced to death by my beloved people, than to be exiled among strangers.
-I don’t fear death, because I know my self.”
+Eventually, the Athenians got so fed up with Socrates’ mirroring and questioning that they decided to kill their city’s greatest teacher.
+They accused him of corrupting the youth – and while many citizens protested – most especially his students and former students – the Athenian democracy operated on a simple majority vote and the majority didn’t like how the clever, ugly, and non-conforming old man made them feel.
+Socrates was sentenced to drink the poison hemlock, which he did without complaint, saying simply: “I would rather die here in my city, sentenced to death by my beloved people, than to be exiled among strangers.
+I don’t fear death, because I know my Self.”

-One of those teenagers who had been learning from “the old gadfly" was a charming young man named Aristocles.
-Unlike his teacher, Aristocles came from a wealthy family that could afford to buy him excellent tutors.
-He grew up fully literate – not to mention, sources suggest, athletic and good-looking.
-In fact, he was a competitive wrestler in his youth, and was known for his strength and musculature – impressive enough that it seems to have earned him his nickname: Plato.
+One of those teenagers who had been learning with “the old gadfly" was a charming young man named Aristocles.
+Unlike his teacher, Aristocles came from a wealthy family that could afford to hire him excellent tutors.
+Thus, he grew up fully literate – not to mention, sources suggest, athletic and good-looking.
+In fact, he was a competitive wrestler in his youth, and was known for his strength and musculature – impressive enough that it seems to have earned him his nickname: Plato, “the broad.”

-Plato lived from 428-348, and as a young man, he was deeply affected by the execution of his teacher.
-In fact, without Plato, we would probably know nothing about Socrates, because it was Plato that immortalized Socrates as a recurring character in his extensive dialogues.
+Plato lived a long and productive life from 428-348 BCE – but as a young man, he was deeply affected by the killing of his teacher.
+Indeed, without Plato, we would probably know nothing about Socrates, because it was Plato that immortalized Socrates as a recurring character in his extensive dialogues.
 These were long philosophical and political discussions that took a form similar to that of a theatrical play, in which the characters – most likely all based on Plato’s real friends and fellow Athenians, including Socrates himself – would illustrate and debate profound ideas in dramatized conversation.
-The setting was typically the symposium: an informal gathering in which diluted wine was served and friends laughed, argued, and talked for hours about the deepest questions.
-Such symposia had been Socrates’ preferred environment for teaching – very different than a lecture hall or textbook!
+The setting was typically the symposium: an informal gathering in which diluted wine was served and friends talked and laughed for hours, discoursing about the deepest questions.
+Such symposia had been Socrates’ preferred environment for teaching – very different than a lecture hall or textbook – and now became Plato’s preferred setting for his dramatic dialogues.

-One particularly gifted student at Plato’s academy was named Aristotle (384-322).
-Aristotle was also a great writer – but he took things in a different direction than his predecessor.
-Where Socrates was purely oral and Plato wrote dramatic dialogues, Aristotle wrote what we would recognize as modern scholarship: systematic thinking with logical definitions, explanations, and conclusions.
+One particularly gifted student at Plato’s academy was Aristotle (384-322).
+Aristotle was also a gifted writer – but he took things in a very different direction than his headmaster.
+Whereas Socrates was purely oral and Plato wrote dramatic dialogues, Aristotle initiated what we would recognize as modern scholarship: systematic thinking with definitions, explanations, and conclusions ordered logically.
 Aristotle’s work was highly organized, involving elaborate categories, systems of knowledge explaining nature, humanity, and the divine.
-Later, when the philosophers of Classical Greece were rediscovered, Aristotle would be the definite favorite, for his ideas and style were closest to the highly organized and abstract thinking favored by Western Europe – less chaotic and perhaps less dangerous than the radicalism of Plato and Socrates.
+Later, when the philosophers of Classical Greece were rediscovered, Aristotle would be a definite favorite, for his ideas and style were closest to the highly organized and abstract thinking favored by Western Europe – less chaotic and perhaps less dangerous than the radicalism and even mysticism of Plato and Socrates.

-We often imagine ideas passing through time automatically, impersonally, like dead knowledge.
-But what’s startling when we look closely is that intellectual development often evolves through direct lineage and mentorship.
-It is not that Plato encountered Socrates’ ideas somewhere – it’s that Plato was shaped by collision with the living presence of Socrates.
-It is not Aristotle studied Plato’s writings in a book – it’s that he apprenticed with the headmaster himself, at the new academy that Plato had founded through hard work and a lifetime of deepening understanding.
-It wasn’t just ideas that were passed on.
-It was the actual deepening recursion of consciousness in real-time.
+We often imagine ideas passing through time automatically, impersonally, like dead ghosts.
+But when we look closely, we discover something startling: the most key intellectual development in history often evolves through direct lineage and mentorship.
+It is not that Plato encountered Socrates’ ideas in some text – it’s that Plato was shaped by collision with the living presence of Socrates.
+It is not Aristotle studied Plato’s writings in a book – it’s that he apprenticed with the headmaster himself, at the new academy that Plato had founded through a lifetime of hard work, deepening understanding, and personal tragedy.
+The ideas were not simply passed on.
+They were recursively deepened by living consciousnesses responding to one another in real-time.

-Three generations of deepening, one after another, building on each others’ shoulders, translating between their predecessors and the times to come.
-Now, 2600 years later, we are still shaped by the depths they reached – we are still deepening from their insights, as they deepened from those before.11
+Three generations of deepening, one after another, built on each others’ shoulders and translated between their predecessors and the times to come.
+Now, 2600 years later, we are still being shaped by the depths they reached – still deepening from their insights, as they deepened from those before.11

 Scholarly Footnotes